ANSANJAY/KernelProcessManagement/3_current/readme.md

-### 1. Explain the Technical Concept 📘
+# task_struct 📘

 In the context of the Linux Kernel, when developing a module, accessing information about the currently executing process is often crucial.

-The `task_struct` structure in Linux is pivotal as it holds all the information related to a process.
+- The `task_struct` structure in Linux is pivotal as it `holds all the information related to a process`.

 To access the `task_struct` of the currently executing process, the kernel provides a macro named `current`.

 -  This macro gives a pointer to the `task_struct` of the process that is currently being executed, offering a simplified and direct way to access the myriad of process-specific information available in `task_struct`.

 Given that Linux runs on a multitude of architectures, this `current` macro has to be defined distinctly for each one because of the diverse ways different architectures handle and store process-related information.

 - Some architectures opt to store this information in a register, while others store it at the bottom of the kernel stack of the process.

 ### 2. Curious Questions 🤔